IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="overview"> </a>

 This section shows how the transactions/content modules of the profile are combined to address the use cases.
 The MHD Profile enables sharing of patient documents to, or from, mobile or constrained devices.
 Other IHE profiles, chiefly Cross-Enterprise Document Sharing (XDS), describe sharing of patient document in less constrained environments, and many of the concepts from those profiles are applicable to the MHD environment.
-For more information on IHE Document Sharing, see Health Information Exchange: Enabling Document Sharing Using IHE Profiles White Paper.
+For more informations on IHE Document Sharing, see Health Information Exchange: Enabling Document Sharing Using IHE Profiles White Paper.

 ### 1:XX.4.1 Concepts

-If needed, this section provides an overview of the concepts that provide necessary background for understanding the profile.
-If not needed, state “Not applicable.”
-For an example of why/how this section may be needed, please see ITI Cross Enterprise Workflow (XDW).

-It may be useful in this section but is not necessary, to provide a short list of the use cases described below and explain why they are different.

 The subscription mechanism is very flexible and can be adapted to many use case depending on the type of subscription/notification used and the environment in which DSUBm is implemented.
 In the following use cases are presented different subscription type such as patient dependent subscription, patient independent subscription, Folder subscription and other types.